 Right now there is an 18 year old kid who is walking outside the wire for the first time.
-He’s scared shitless praying to whatever god he believes in that he comes back alive, with all of his limbs.
+He’s scared shitless praying to whatever god he believes in that he comes back alive and with all of his limbs.

-They are gone forever, leaving their family and friends behind, because like the warriors they fucking were they lived hard and died fighting because they believed in their mission and they believed in their country.
+Many are gone forever, leaving their family and friends behind, because like the warriors they were they lived hard and died fighting because they believed in their mission and they believed in their country.

 Honor them by living your life with ferocious passion and never taking a moment of it for granted.